airbnb/javascript/README.md

   - [6.2](#strings--line-length) Strings that cause the line to go over 100 characters should not be written across multiple lines using string concatenation.

     > Why?
 Broken strings are painful to work with and make code less searchable.

+    > Edit: The overly long string is much more painful to read when displayed in a single line than it is when shown in multiline.

     ```javascript
     // bad